intxcc/pyaudio_portaudio/README.md

 # How to install?

-### You can find the precompiled PyAudio build, static linked with PortAudio, as well as only the static linked PortAudio in the [release](https://github.com/intxcc/pyaudio_portaudio/releases).
+### You can find the precompiled ready to use images in [release](https://github.com/intxcc/pyaudio_portaudio/releases).

-I will try to rebuild the project on each update from one of the used projects.

-# How to build?
+# How to build? (go for this method only if you want to build from stratch for respective OS architecture)

 ## Cygwin